EYFS

 Miss Asad SSA Support

-PE is on a THURSDAY afternoons, please ensure your child always has their kit in on this day.
+PE is on a MONDAY afternoon, please ensure your child always has their kit in on this day.

 Homework is sent out on FRIDAYS as well as SHOWBIE MATHS VIDEO LINKS-please help and encourage your child to complete.

 Please support your child everyday with their home reading and practising their phonic sounds.
 Please ensure that children always have their correct uniform and PE kit in school-pumps only.
-As the weather is still cold, please ensure your child always has a proper winter coat and a warm hat.
+Only a plain gold stud earring is permitted.

 Outdoor Play!